Gracilaria parvispora: Ecology

 Gracilaria parvispora inhabits reef flats and areas with sand-coated rocky substrate.
-It is tolerant of a wide range of environmental conditions, preferring nutrient rich water, moderate to high lighting and current, dKH between 8 and 12, pH between 8.1 and 8.4, water salinity between 1.010 and 1.025 SG, water temperature between 22 and 28 C, calcium between 390 and 440 ppm, magnesium between 1,200 and 1,400 ppm, phosphate between 0.01 and 0.1 ppm, and nitrate between 1-20 ppm.
+It is tolerant of a wide range of environmental conditions, preferring nutrient rich water, moderate to high lighting and current, dKH between 8 and 12, pH between 8.1 and 8.4, water salinity between 1.010 and 1.025 SG, water temperature between 22 and 28 C, calcium between 390 and 440 ppm, magnesium between 1,200 and 1,400 ppm, phosphate between 0.01 and 0.1 ppm, and nitrate between 1 and 20 ppm.

 Under ideal conditions, the alga is a fast grower and rapidly absorbs micronutrients, capable of increasing its biomass by 150% or more in a single month.
-In fact, it is one of the fastest growing species of Gracilaria and is one of the larger species of red algae native to the Hawaiian islands.
-Though once common in the region, the alga has become overharvested, with the invasive Gracilaria salicornia having largely replaced Gracilaria parvispora around the island of Oahu.
+In fact, it is one of the fastest growing species of Gracilaria and is one of the larger species of red algae native to the Hawaiian Islands.
+Though once common in the region, the alga has become overharvested, with the invasive G. salicornia having largely replaced Gracilaria parvispora around the island of Oahu.

 Conservation

-Alongside Gracilaria coronopifolia and Asparagopsis taxiformis, Gracilaria parvispora is one of the three most highly sought after edible seaweeds in the Hawaiian islands; there may possibly be an export market for dried Gracilaria parvispora.
+Alongside Gracilaria coronopifolia and Asparagopsis taxiformis, G. parvispora is one of the three most highly sought-after edible seaweeds in the Hawaiian Islands; there may possibly be an export market for dried G. parvispora.
 In Hawaii, it has historically been incorporated into recipes representing Hawaiian, Korean, Filipino, Japanese and Caucasian cuisines, such as poke, or eaten raw.

-In the 1930s, Gracilaria parvispora began to be commercially harvested in Oahu and would become the most popular seaweed in Honolulu fish markets up until the 1970s.
-Since then, overharvesting has made this species increasingly rare in the wild; its limited availability led to the importation and mariculture of Atlantic Gracilaria tikvaheae as a replacement, which differs from Gracilaria parvispora in taste, texture, and appearance.
+In the 1930s, G. parvispora began to be commercially harvested in Oahu and would become the most popular seaweed in Honolulu fish markets up until the 1970s.
+Since then, overharvesting has made this species increasingly rare in the wild; its limited availability led to the importation and mariculture of Atlantic Gracilaria tikvaheae as a replacement, which differs from G. parvispora in taste, texture, and appearance.
 In 1988, the collection of fertile Gracilaria parvispora, with cystocarps, was outlawed.

 Mariculture

-Mariculture of Gracilaria parvispora has been extensively researched.
-In 1991, researchers at the University of Arizona experimented on growing Gracilaria parvispora in Hawaiian fishponds along Molokai's south shore.
+Mariculture of G. parvispora has been extensively researched.
+In 1991, researchers at the University of Arizona experimented on growing G. parvispora in Hawaiian fishponds along Molokai's south shore.
 It was successfully maricultured at mean yields of 0.6 kg/m2/week when grown inside floating baskets.
 Lower water current, at water velocities such as 5 cm/s, were found to be desirable.
 Higher current, at water velocities such as 13 cm/s, may encourage undesirable epiphyte growth, including Lyngbya majuscula, Hypnea cervicornis, and Acanthophora spicifera.
-Growing Gracilaria parvispora attached to lines submerged in Ualapue Pond also yielded high growth rates albeit with poor recovery as the thalli were often severed.
-Growing Gracilaria parvispora in Ualapue Pond within bottom culture pens resulted in low growth rates due to low light penetration and smothering by silt.
-Gracilaria parvispora is also difficult to maintain in tank cultures, failing to develop desirable, fine branches (likely due to excessive water flow) and eventually fragmenting into necrotic pieces after several weeks.
+Growing G. parvispora attached to lines submerged in Ualapue Pond also yielded high growth rates albeit with poor recovery as the thalli were often severed.
+Growing G. parvispora in Ualapue Pond within bottom culture pens resulted in low growth rates due to low light penetration and smothering by silt.
+The species is also difficult to maintain in tank cultures, failing to develop desirable, fine branches (likely due to excessive water flow) and eventually fragmenting into necrotic pieces after several weeks.
 Resources necessary for water exchange in tank cultures are also prohibitively expensive and energy intensive, including shoreline modifications, a pumping station, and a seawater discharge point.